Sauna-Planet

 Can You Wear an Apple Watch in a Sauna?

 Yes, it is certainly possible to wear your Apple Watch in the sauna.
 If you’ve been to a public sauna facility in the past few years, you’ve likely noticed that smartwatches are extraordinarily common in the hot rooms of saunas and steam rooms alike.
-So, yes, smartwatches of all kinds are allowed in saunas all the same as traditional watches but what risks do you run by bringing your Apple Watch into the sauna?
+So, yes, smartwatches of all kinds are allowed in saunas all the same as traditional watches but what risks do you run by bringing your Apple Watch in a sauna?

 So luckily there is no chance of an Apple Watch user getting injured by battery problems.
 This is doubly true because the Apple Watch’s fail-safe shut down in high heat and also because the inside chamber of an Apple Watch is completely pressurized.
-The watch is built so that even in the worst-case scenario where the battery was to leak acid (something Apple has explained is virtually impossible) there is luckily no chance that the acid or runoff could make contact with the wearer’s skin.
+The watch is built so that even in the worst-case scenario where the battery was to leak acid (something Apple has explained is virtually impossible).
+But there is luckily no chance that the acid or runoff could make contact with the wearer’s skin.
 The runoff would remain in the pressurized chamber within the watch.

-Here is some food for thought, however: Apple’s warning about the temperature maximum for Apple Watches is actually a very similar warning to one offered about cell phones at large.
+Here is some food for thought.
+Apple’s warning about the “Apple Watch sauna temperature limits” is actually a very similar warning to one offered about cell phones.
 Any temperature above 80 degrees can possibly damage the battery of most smart devices.
-And depending on the type of sauna that you regularly use, you have probably seen quite a few people bring their phones into and out of the sauna without a problem.
+And depending on the type of sauna that you regularly use, you have probably seen quite a few people bring their phones into a sauna without a problem.
 But one way or another, Apple’s tech belongs to Apple.
-No one can guarantee that bringing an Apple Watch into a space above their temperature maximum is safe, so bring your watch in at your own caution.
+No one can guarantee that bringing an Apple Watch into a space above their temperature maximum is safe.
+So bring your watch in at your own caution.

 Steam rooms run considerably cooler than wood-burning saunas but because of the humidity, the room feels considerably hotter and muggier.
-Luckily, many modern smartwatches, and namely the Apple Watch, are pressurized to protect the electronic bits inside the timepiece.
+Luckily, many modern smartwatches, and namely the Apple Watch, are pressurised to protect the electronic bits inside the timepiece.

 The newest versions of Apple Watches are built to withstand just about any kind of moisture from sweat after a hard workout to the water from a shower.
-The only real problem you may run into while using your smart watch in a steam room is that you’ll have more than a little bit of trouble seeing the tempered glass screen with the high humidity in the space.
+There is only one real problem you may run into while using your smart watch in a steam room.
+That is that you’ll have more than a little bit of trouble seeing the tempered glass screen with the high humidity in the space.
 With that humidity, also, may come a bit of discomfort on the wrist where your smartwatch sits, so be sure to regularly aerate your skin under the watch band.
-But as always, bring your Apple Watch into the steam room at your own risk.
-No one can fully guarantee that any electronic is survivable in places with so much humidity.

 Benefits To Wearing an Apple Watch in the Sauna